 How did people survive in ancient Egypt?

 Ancient Egypt is one of the most fascinating civilizations in history, with its unique religion, advanced technologies, and unmatched structures that still stand to this day.
 It has been the focus of countless studies but because it fell so long ago and their language is so hard to understand, we don’t know nearly as much as we should about this amazing culture.
-One of the things we do know is how big the separation was between the rich and the poor, and how difficult it was for someone of the peasant class to survive in ancient Egypt.
+One of the things we do know is how big the separation was between the rich and the poor, and how difficult it was for someone of the peasant class, so how did people survive in ancient Egypt?

 If you weren’t born into a rich or important family, then life would be very difficult and consist of nothing but hard work, though having to do this in Ancient Egypt would have been very different from anywhere else.
 Before we learn how difficult it was to survive here, it’s important to know what the civilization referred to as ancient Egypt was.